paulshryock/New-Project-Starter-Kit/README.md

 <!-- [Project documentation][docs] files are in the `_docs` directory. -->

+## ASPIRE

+Great websites should [aspire][aspire] to be:

+- **Accessible** to folks with varying cognitive and physical abilities and disabilities
+- **Secure** and reliable for storing, manipulating, and transferring information
+- **Performant** on average devices and in constrained or unreliable network conditions
+- **Inclusive** to diverse audiences and produced by diverse teams to create better experiences
+- **Responsive** in adapting the user interface contextually to any screen
+- **Ethical** in how users’ preferences and data are handled

+## Ideals

+1. We will prefer server-generated HTML
+2. The HTML on a page can be swapped out and replaced on a whim
+3. We will favor the use of native Browser APIs

 ## Contributing

 If you'd like to contribute, please read the [Code of Conduct][code-of-conduct] and [Contributing instructions][contributing], then fork the repository and use a feature branch.
 Pull requests are welcome.